Arizona Inn

 The Arizona Inn is a hotel in Tucson, Arizona.
 It was built in 1930–31 by Isabella Greenway, who became Arizona's first female representative to the U.S. Congress in 1932.
 The Spanish Colonial Revival main building was designed by Tucson architect Merritt Starkweather.
 The entire 14 acre complex comprises 25 structures, of which 21 contribute to the historic district.
 The buildings are pink stuccoed masonry structures with blue details, arranged in landscaped gardens with more pink stucco walls.
 The gardens were designed by landscape architect James Oliphant.
 Small structures surround the gardens, which are mainly landscaped with native Arizona plants.

+The Rockefellers, the Roosevelts, and the Kennedys have stayed at the Arizona Inn numerous times.

 Description

 Greenway built a house in 1928 at the northwest corner of the site in a style that set the overall character of the hotel complex with stuccoed walls and a tiled roof.
 Six individual residences were built in 1931.
 The hotel was built in 1930 with the lobby, reception rooms dining room, kitchen and offices.
 Four casitas were also built in 1930 housing 23 rooms.
 The following year five villas were built, comprising 36 rooms.
 A pool and two supporting structures were added in 1937.
 The interiors feature plain white walls with corbeled arches connecting major rooms.
 Several dining and meeting rooms are themed.
 The Catlin Room features a collection of George Catlin prints, while the African and Safari Rooms contain souvenirs of Greenway's trip to Africa in 1931.

 The Arizona Inn was listed on the National Register of Historic Places on April 5, 1988.
 It continues to operate as a boutique hotel.